tomatolog/manticore/doc/sphinx.rst

 Added in 2.2.2-beta.
 Markes the specified plugin for unloading.
-The unloading is notimmediate, because the concurrent queries might be using it.
+The unloading is **not** immediate, because the concurrent queries might be using it.
 However, after a DROP new queries will not be able to use it.
 Then, once all the currently executing queries using it are completed, the plugin will be unloaded.
 Once all the plugins from the given library are unloaded, the library is also automatically unloaded.